 At any given moment, regardless of appearance or any emotional certainty to the contrary, it is not the demand of those already-overdue, one-hundred-and-one tasks that have you feeling so overwhelmed and under prepared.
 What you're really experiencing is the overwhelming presence of one thought.
 One thought that calls itself "one-hundred-and-one things to do."

 The next time you "hear" this inner voice of imminent doom, listen instead to this higher instruction: Never again look for a way out of any anxious condition.
 Look instead for a way to see through it.

 Now learn the higher techniques that will show you how to be a self-starting individual instead of a self-stalling one.

 Each time you're faced with a logjam of tasks that seem far beyond your mortal abilities to resolve in the allotted time, here's what to do.
 First, whittle these logs down to manageable size by writing each one out on a pad of paper.
 This act will also help you untangle some of your own tangled feelings about the jam you're in.
 For now, forget their order of importance; that will become clear later.
 Just get each task down on paper.
 Besides, your priorities can only be as clear as your thinking, so making this list helps to clarify both.
-Another benefit of your list is that it will keep confusion out of the picture, and confusion is to anxiety what wind is to
+Another benefit of your list is that it will keep confusion out of the picture, and confusion is to anxiety what wind is to a dust devil.

 Once you have your list of tasks written down on paper, place a star next to number one on your list.
 Then do it!
 Take number one on your list and just get that one thing done.
 Consciously refuse to entertain any other thoughts that push themselves into your mind with images of impossibility.
 It is possible to do one thing at a time.
 And it is possible to successfully complete one thing at a time, and to do that one thing to the very best of your ability.